Tiong King Sing: Political career

 Tiong was originally a member of the Sarawak National Party (SNAP) but was dismissed in 2002 for what the party cited as disciplinary reasons.
 He subsequently joined the SPDP.

 At the 2008 general election, he successfully defended his seat receiving 73% of the vote.

 Tiong was re-elected to Parliament again in 2013 general election, and the following year became the President of the SPDP, replacing William Mawan Ikom, who had resigned from the party.

-In 2018 general election, Tiong retained his seat in Bintulu with a majority of 7,022.
+In the 2018 general election, Tiong retained his seat in Bintulu with a majority of 7,022.

-In 2022 general election, Tiong won his seat in Bintulu with overwhelming majority of 22,168.
+In the 2022 general election, Tiong won his seat in Bintulu with overwhelming majority of 22,168.
 On 3 December 2022, Tiong is appointed by Prime Minister Anwar Ibrahim as the Minister of Tourism.

 Issues raised

 Gangsterism in Sarawak

 In 2007 he became involved in a dispute with police administration alleging that criminal gangs were acting with impunity throughout Sarawak but that his concerns were not being addressed by police.
 His outspokenness was reported to have triggered a large police operation against criminal organisations in the State.
 Tiong subsequently received mail threats, including a parcel of shotgun cartridges, at his constituency office.